The furnace after replacing the circuit board and tidied up the wiring.

 I also tidied up the wiring with zip ties for good measure.

 After about 45 minutes, everything was in place.
 Holding my breath, I switched the circuit breaker back on.
 The circuit board light was now a solid red—hooray for not blinking!
-I then activated the heat via the thermostat app on my phone, and with a low hum, warm air began to flow through the vents.
+I then activated the heat via the thermostat app on my phone, and the blower fan immediately activated, followed by a well-choreographed ignition of flames moments later.
+With a low hum, warm air began to flow through the house vents.
 Success!

 It was a relief to get the heat working without an emergency call to an HVAC technician.
-Just recently, my gardener told me about a client who faced a similar issue but ended up being told they needed a new furnace altogether, which set them back a staggering $17,000.
-By diagnosing and fixing my furnace myself, I saved at least many hundreds of dollars—and possibly saved myself from a pushy upsell.
+Just recently, a gardener who blew out (winterized) my sprinklers told me about a client who faced a similar issue but ended up being told they needed a new furnace altogether, which set them back a staggering $17,000.
+By diagnosing and fixing the furnace myself, I saved at least many hundreds of dollars—and possibly saved myself from a pushy upsell costing thousands.

-Of course, had a renter been in the house and I were overseas at this time, it likely would have been a much more urgent and costly ordeal.
-I’m grateful that I could take my time with the repair and avoid unnecessary expenses.
+Of course, had a renter been in the house and I were overseas at this time, it likely would have been a much more urgent and expensive ordeal.
+I’m grateful that I was here and could take my time with the repair and avoid unnecessary expenses.
 There’s nothing quite like the feeling of taking a deep breath in a warm room, knowing the furnace is purring along again, ready to keep the cold Colorado winter at bay.